mdurc/my-lang/README.md

     -   **Integer**: `i64`
     -   **Float**: `f64`
     -   **String**: UTF-8 strings enclosed in double quotes (e.g., `"hello"`).
 Supports `\n`, `\t`, `\"`, `\\` escape sequences.
+    -   **Char**: `u8` char literals are enclosed in single quotes (e.g., `'a'`), though ascii values can be used as well when using char literals in interactions with string variables.
     -   **Boolean**: `true` and `false`.
     -   **Null**: `null`.
 -   **Location Tracking**: Each token stores a `Span` (row, start column, end column) for precise error reporting and LSP information.